Plenoge/dnd-cult-of-bhaal/README.md

 # Ghena
 ## Description
 On fire when we arrived.
 Basic village with no magic or money.
+We helped clean it up and found Lionel.
+He directed us to the attacking Gnoll encampment.
+We cleared

 ## Characters
 * Lionel
 	+ Soldier buddy of Mathias who's needed in Zaranthia
+	+ Directed us to Gnell who may have lost a locket
+* Gnell
+	+ Mentioned she lost a locket.
 ## Quests
 * Gnoll Encampment